 5 Ways to Cut Back on Single-use Plastics

 It's hard not to feel overwhelmed by the science indicating the impact single-use plastic has on the planet.
 While advancements in plant-based plastics have been made, most plastics are derived from fossil fuels, an industry whose exploits are widely known.
 Alongside that, in the US, we have been conditioned to believe that when we place our #1 and #2 plastics in the recycling bin, that bottle, cup, jug, or bucket will be turned into another piece of plastic to be placed on the store shelf.
-In reality, our plastic recycling rate is under 6%, while our plastic consumption is growing exponentially.
+In reality, our plastic recycling rate is under

 This is a huge problem, and not just for the next generation.